cosmic-zip/hacker-heuristics/README.md

      - Trello for organizing and prioritizing work.
      - GitLab Issues for tracking and resolving issues.

-**7. Monitor Regulatory Compliance:**
+### **7. Monitor Regulatory Compliance:**
 Staying compliant with relevant security standards and regulations (e.g., GDPR, HIPAA, PCI-DSS) is crucial for organizations.
 Ensure that your DevSecOps practices align with regulatory requirements and industry best practices.
 Conduct regular audits and assessments to verify compliance and address any gaps.
    - **Tools:** Compliance management platforms, audit tools.
    - **Examples:**
      - Sysdig Secure for container security and compliance.
      - Nessus for vulnerability scanning and compliance auditing.

-By following these practical steps, organizations can successfully integrate security into every aspect of the software development lifecycle and build robust, secure software systems that meet the demands of today's dynamic threat landscape.
-Remember, DevSecOps is not a one-time implementation but a continuous journey towards enhancing security and agility in software development.
+By following these steps, organizations can successfully integrate security into every aspect of the software development lifecycle and build robust, secure software systems that meet the demands of today's dynamic threat landscape.
+DevSecOps is not a one-time implementation but a continuous journey towards enhancing security and agility in software development.

-# SecOps
+## SecOps

 SecOps (Security Operations) integrates security practices within operational processes, ensuring that security is embedded in all aspects of IT and business operations.
 This comprehensive guide explores the key principles, practices, tools, and examples to successfully implement SecOps within your organization.